 1. She has a love affair (bordering on serious addiction) with organizational materials.

-2. If she taught elementary school, she’s probably doing circle time with her children.
+2. If she taught elementary school, she’s probably doing circle time or morning time with her children.

 Complete with calendar time.